 A visit to Gangtok would not be complete without seeing the mountains.
 Views of the mountains are easily seen in the city but to get closer to the mountain range requires a half day excursion out of Gangtok.
 The half day excursions are typically visits to Changu Lake and Nathu La Pass.
-What makes these visits interesting is the close proximity to the border of India and China’s Tibet Autonomous Region where one can see both Indian and Chinese soldiers guarding the border at 14,140ft above sea level.
+What makes these visits interesting is the close distance to the border of India and China’s Tibet Autonomous Region where one can see both Indian and Chinese soldiers guarding the border at 14,140ft above sea level.
 On the Indian side, Nathu La Pass is only 54km east of Gangtok, just an hour journey from the city.

 Only Indians are allowed to visit Nathu La Pass.
 Foreign nationals like me are not allowed, hence I’m not able to share with you my experience of the pass.
 However, foreigners are allowed to visit Changu Lake which is en route to Nathu La Pass.

-Since Sikkim is under restricted area regime due to its close proximity to China, bureaucratic formalities are to be expected.
+Since Sikkim is under restricted area regime due to its proximity to China, bureaucratic formalities are to be expected.
 In fact, there are many places in Sikkim where foreigners can travel to and explore but certain areas are defined as Protected Areas and/or have special army deployment, thus off-limits to foreigners.
 But to know which areas are accessible or off-limits, one needs to check with travel agencies in Gangtok.

 To enter the state of Sikkim, foreigners are required to obtain a Inner Line Permit or Restricted Area Permit.
 And to travel around Sikkim (excluding Gangtok), foreigners are required to obtain another permit.
 This permit is only allowed in groups with two (minimum) and has to be applied via the travel agencies in Gangtok.